-You can find the specific dates in the 'Annual Calendar' document, which can be viewed on the FHTenL portal, and in the Important Dates document on the internship portal.
-Note: Starting in Term 2 or Term 4 is not permitted.
+You can find the specific dates in the "Annual Calendar" document, which can be viewed on the FHTenL portal, and in the Important Dates document on the internship portal.
+The start of the graduation internship is the date on which the contract with the company takes effect.
+NB: Starting in Term 4 is not permitted, because no supervision will be provided during the summer holidays.

-3.2 Content
+3.2 Contents

-During the internship, you will complete a project in a company/organisation over a period of five months.
-The project products include both interim products and final products (see Paragraph 3.7).
-The final products will be assessed at the level indicated by the study programme (see the assessment forms for the programme on the portal).
+For your graduation internship, you will complete a project in a company/organisation.
+The project must be approved by the study programme.
+The project products include both interim products and final products (see Paragraph 3.6).
+The final products will be assessed at the exit level of the programme competences or learning outcomes (for the ADEng).

-Prior to the internship, you will complete a preparation phase.
-This preparation phase will start no later than the beginning of the semester preceding the start date (see Figure 1 in Section 2).
-Make sure you have all the necessary information about the internship.
+Prior to the graduation internship, you will complete a preparation phase.
+This preparation phase will start no later than the beginning of the semester preceding the start date.
+Make sure you have all the necessary information about the graduation internship.
 The study programme will provide you with support during this phase, for example by organising an information session: